-Q93: Can CLS services be provided in the community if practicing social distancing?
+Q144: Can CLS services be provided in the community if practicing social distancing?

 No. DMS asks any community-based activities normally provided within CLS be suspended to reduce the risk of spreading COVID-19 and observe state and federal guidance on social distancing.

-CLS services may be allowed to support a participant with outdoor exercise, if it is completed following social distancing standards including six feet of separation from others (beyond the direct care worker), at all times.
+CLS services may be allowed to support a participant with outdoor exercise, if it is completed following social distancing standards including six feet of separation from others (beyond the direct care worker) and is part of visits where the participant is receiving emergent care.
+Outdoor exercise should not be the primary reason for the visit.